xdd44-utopia/HCI_Extruding/README.md

   ![iOS setting 1](/Files/iOS%20setup%201.jpg)
   ![iOS setting 2](/Files/iOS%20setup%202.jpg)

-- Tap *Connect* to connect.
-If success, backgrounds of the applications will turn black.
+- There's an input field on top of the RIGHT phone's screen.
+(For Android) Input the ip address displayed on bottom of the LEFT phone's screen / (For iPhone) Input the ip address recorded in Phone Setup Step.
+If success, the input field will disappear and the background of both phones will turn black.